anaceliacunha/dto-poc/libs/README.md

 ### Java Library (`java-lib`)

 **What it does:**
-- Copies sources from `gen/java-models` and `gen/java-api` during build
+- Receives generated sources directly from OpenAPI generator
 - Packages into a single JAR with Maven
 - Installs to local Maven repository